awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 When you launch an instance, the default block device mapping is provided by the specified AMI\.
 If you need additional instance store volumes, you must add them to the instance as you launch it\.
 You can also omit devices specified in the AMI block device mapping\.

-**Important**
+**Considerations**
-For M3 instances, you might receive instance store volumes even if you do not specify them in the block device mapping for the instance\.
++ For M3 instances, you might receive instance store volumes even if you do not specify them in the block device mapping for the instance\.

-**Important**
-For HS1 instances, no matter how many instance store volumes you specify in the block device mapping of an AMI, the block device mapping for an instance launched from the AMI automatically includes the maximum number of supported instance store volumes\.
++ For HS1 instances, no matter how many instance store volumes you specify in the block device mapping of an AMI, the block device mapping for an instance launched from the AMI automatically includes the maximum number of supported instance store volumes\.
 You must explicitly remove the instance store volumes that you don't want from the block device mapping for the instance before you launch it\.

 **To update the block device mapping for an instance using the console**